SpeakerTravel Blog

 These are the tools we have used ourselves when organizing a conference:

-• Sessionize is similar to PaperCall, and the de-facto CfP tool in Europe.
+• Sessionize is the de-facto CfP tool, especially in Europe.
 Most conference speakers list their talks on Sessionize, and when you open a CfP you can expect many talk submissions.
-Sessionize is free for community events, and has a US $499/event fee for commercial events.
-They have very good and friendly support, and if you organize many events per year, they are open to custom pricing.
+Free for community events, $499/event for commercial events.
+They have great support, and volume pricing for organizations running many events.
+Sessionize also exports to Excel, which integrates directly with SpeakerTravel for travel booking.

 One thing to look out for with these tools is the ability to export data.
 Organizing a conference is juggling many tools, and an easy export to Excel or a Comma-Separated Values (CSV) document is priceless.